cronkitedata/cronkite-docs/docs/assets/docs/viz/viz-reporting.md

 * Excel's implementation of [sparklines](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).
 They are an amazingly simple and effective way to see trends quickly.

 * [Tableau Public](http://www.tableausoftware.com/public/) is a small-scale version of the expensive Tableau software used in business and industry.
 The more powerful desktop version is free for IRE members, but about $2,000 a seat if you pay.

-* [ManyEyes](http://www-958.ibm.com/software/analytics/manyeyes/) has a similar public approach, but is a little easier to use for very small scale visualizations.

-* [Google Fusion Tables](https://support.google.com/fusiontables/answer/184641?hl=en) have the advantage of geocoding (putting addresses on a map when you don't know the coordinates.)
-It's a little confusing, but there is a big user base and a lot of help.

-* [Timeflow](https://github.com/FlowingMedia/TimeFlow/wiki), an alpha level product created at Duke University for exploratory investigative timelines and calendars.
-It will run off of a hard drive, but your security  settings may still block it.
-Most other timeline programs are for publication rather than exploration (at least the ones we can afford)

 * [Simile Exhibit](http://www.simile-widgets.org/exhibit/), a project out of MIT that attempts to make it easy to make timelines, Google maps and small searchable datasets in one place.
 It's good for data that won't change a lot, since you have to have a specific data format for it.
 It's not very actively supported and still feels like an academic project, but it generally works.